alec-kingsley/jotter/README.md

 * Ability to add user-defined units

-### Relations

-* Simplify based on relations.
-For example, if it is known that a ≠ 0, then a/a should safely simplify to 1

 ### Solver

-* Ability to solve non-linear systems of equations
+* Ability to solve non-linear systems of equations, and show multiple solutions accordingly
 * Add common math functions such as `sin`, `cos`, `tan`, `log`, `mod`

 ### Functions